Janani-Sankarasubramanian/Titanic--Kaggle/README.md

 # Titanic--Kaggle
-My top 2% solution for Titanic competition.
+My top 2% solution for the Titanic competition.